 Learn about emerging areas in chemotherapy.

-Some breast cancer cells need estrogen and/or progesterone (female hormones) to grow.
+Some breast cancer cells need estrogen and/or progesterone (hormones in the body) to grow.
 Hormone therapy slows or stops the growth of these tumors by preventing the cancer cells from getting the hormones they need to grow.

-Learn more about hormone therapies (including tamoxifen and aromatase inhibitors).
+Learn more about hormone therapies (including tamoxifen, aromatase inhibitors and ovarian suppression).